-We have implemented the whole system in Linux.
-The data lineage tracer module is built on top of Valgrind-2.2 [6] with roBDD [4] support.
+Our data lineage tracer module is built on top of Valgrind-2.2 [6] with roBDD [4] support.
 We instrument data movement (e.g., LOAD, STORE, MOV), arithmetic operation, and logic operation instructions (e.g., ADD, SUB, AND) to keep track of data dependence and generate lineage information.
+Lineage information for memory references and predicate instructions is dumped to a log file.
+The internal lineage representation is roBDD as we have described in Section 3.
+The format for each lineage entry in the log file is a quaternion containing Execution Context:Basic Block Number:Predicate or not:Lineage.

 We implement the SCD computation module on top of Diablo-0.3 [3], a retargetable link-time binary rewriting framework which has the capability of constructing the control flow graph of an x86 binary.
-To be more precise, we implement an post-dominance analysis which facilitates computation of static control dependence for a given function.
+Specifically, we implement an post-dominance analysis which facilitates computation of static control dependence for a given function.
+A static call graph is also constructed such that the entire SCD information is organized and thus can be indexed by a tuple of function_name:PC.